Achievable logoAchievable logo

 One that experiences significant price volatility, requiring investors to make quick and timely investments to obtain profits; very high risk and return potential

-Most hedge funds require a minimum investment of $1 million (or more) and restrict investments to accredited investors*.
-By doing so, hedge funds avoid many regulations that publicly available investment pools are subject to.
-The term ‘accredited’ comes from Regulation D, a subsection of the Securities Act of 1933.
-“Reg D” allows securities offered primarily to accredited investors to avoid registration, resulting in little Securities and Exchange Commission (SEC) (regulatory) oversight.
-You should assume most securities are subject to registration, which involves significant investor disclosures and regulatory oversight, but that hedge funds avoid this process.
+The term accredited comes from Regulation D, a subsection of the Securities Act of 1933.
+“Reg D” allows securities offered primarily to accredited investors to avoid registration, which results in limited Securities and Exchange Commission (SEC) (regulatory) oversight.
+In general, you should assume most securities are subject to registration, which involves significant investor disclosures and regulatory oversight, but that hedge funds typically avoid this process.
 We’ll learn more about SEC registration in a future unit.

 *Investors meeting certain requirements tied to wealth or investment experience are defined as accredited investors according to Regulation D.